gabrielpdlh/broCode-java/notes/types.md

 ### When create an object, the object goes to heap, and the variable keep the adress where the object is at heap

 ## Reference Types examples -
-`String, Arrays, Classes, Interfaces, Enums, Wrapper classes`
+`String, , Classes, Interfaces, Enums, Wrapper classes`

 # Resume -